Bard

 As a bonus action, you can expend one of your bardic performance dice to start a dancing performance.
 On subsequent turns, you must use your bonus action to maintain the dancing performance.
 You can maintain your dancing performance for up to 1 minute or until you stop concentrating (as if you were concentrating on a spell).

-You can also roll your bardic performance die when you make Dexterity (acrobatics) and Charisma (performance) checks and add the result as a bonus to the check (your DM may allow you to add this bonus to other checks if dance would help you accomplish your goal; such as seducing the count on the dance floor or intimidating your enemy with a war dance).
+You can roll your bardic performance dice when you make Dexterity (acrobatics) and Charisma (performance) checks and add the result as a bonus to the check that includes dancing.

-If you take any damage, you lose the bonus from your dancing performance until the end of your next turn.
+If you take any damage but maintain concentration on the ‘dancing performance’, you still lose these benefits until the end of your next turn.

 Dancing Flourish